 COVID-19 Cases by Day

-Despite experiencing a higher-than-ever number of COVID-19 cases in 3Q 2021, office leasing and demand in Austin is nearing the levels seen before COVID-19 began.
-According to CoStar, there was roughly 1.7 million sf of office leasing volume in Austin over the last two quarters, putting it only a few million square feet short of the leasing volume in 1Q 2021.
-Using AQUILA’s proprietary data, it also appears office leasing demand has not only returned to a “normal” level, but has even slightly exceeded what was seen in 1Q 2021.
+Despite experiencing a higher-than-ever number of COVID-19 cases in 3Q 2021, office leasing and demand in Austin are nearing the levels seen before COVID-19 began.
+According to CoStar, there was roughly 1.7 million square feet of office leasing volume in Austin over the last two quarters, putting it only a few million square feet short of the leasing volume in 1Q 2021.
+Using AQUILA’s proprietary data, it also appears office leasing demand has not only returned to a “normal” level but has even slightly exceeded what was seen in 1Q 2021.

 COVID-19 Cases vs. Leasing Volume